laravel/pennant/notes.md

 ### The `$scope` parameter

 The Closure will receive the scope for the feature check being performed.
 The scope may be `null` (used to indicate that no scope was given which can be useful for anonymous / global feature flags), an eloquent model, a `string` or something else entirely.
-We will learn more about scope values later.
+We will learn more about scope values later, but just remember it is what you are checking the feature against.

 ### Returned value

 The feature resolver should return the value of the feature flag.
-Generally a `boolean` would be returned, however the package also supports complex values (such as strings or arrays).
+Generally a `boolean` would be returned indicating that a feature is "active" or "inactive", however the package also supports complex values (such as strings or arrays).
 We will learn more about the supported values later.

 ### Returning a lottery